 Mika Song and Isabel Roxas have teamed up to come up with Filipino and Filipino-American Children’s books which are few and far between.
-I only know Cora Makes Pancit by Dorina K. Lazo Gilmore, illustrated by Kristi Valiant.
+I only know one picture book, Cora Makes Pancit by Dorina K. Lazo Gilmore, illustrated by Kristi Valiant.

 Mika has a new book out from Charlesbridge Publishing and we are giving away a copy!
 We are also giving away two bilingual picture books illustrated by Isabel Roxas: Mang Andoy’s Signs and Araw Sa Palengke.
 Please fill out the Rafflecopter at the bottom to enter.
 There will be three winners, one for each book.

 A New School Year: Six Stories in Six Voices by Sally Derby, illustrated by Mika Song

 Meet six diverse kids from grades Kindergarten through fifth grade who are entering a new school year.
 They are both nervous and excited at what the first day will bring.
 Mika Song captures their hopes, dreams and fears with simple and engaging illustrations. [picture book, ages 5 and up]

 Mang Andoy’s Signs by Mailin Paterno, illustrated by Isabel Roxas